Trithemius's catalog of magic (or "necromantic") books

 [33] See Weyer's edition.
 Many and varied mss and printed editions exist.

-[34] Est quoque liber, dictus vinculum spirituum multas continens orationes & coniurationes, per quas vanissimi homines & perditi dæmonas se posse constringere ad omnimodam obedientiam confidunt.
+[34] Est quoque [C: etiam] liber, dictus vinculum spirituum multas continens orationes & coniurationes, per quas vanissimi homines & [C: ac] perditi dæmonas se posse constringere ad omnimodam obedientiam confidunt.
 Hic liber sic incipit: De vinculo spirituum non est silendum.

 [34] Likewise there ia a book called The Chain of Spirits, containing many prayers and conjurations, through which the most untrustworthy and reckless persons are confident they can bind demons to obey themselves in everything.
 This book begins thus: “Concerning the chain of the spirits, one must not be silent.”